metrumresearchgroup/Torsten/README.md

     -   Note: The infusion time must be shorter than the inter-dose interval.
 -   Implemented NMTRAN data items include: TIME, EVID, CMT, AMT, RATE, ADDL, II, SS

-In general, all real variables may be passed as Stan parameters.
-A few exceptions apply /to functions which use a numerical integrator/(i.e. the general and the mix compartment models).
+In general, all real variables may be passed as model parameters.
+A few exceptions apply /to functions which use a numerical integrator(i.e. the general and the mix compartment models).
 The below listed cases present technical difficulties, which we expect to overcome in Torsten's next release:

 -   In the case of a multiple truncated infusion rate dosing regimen:
     -   The bioavailability (F) and the amount (AMT) must be fixed.